-Explanation: The above example is for the yield statement which gives the series of output from1 to 3.
-The value of “a” to be returned was 1 so to print those series of values we need to use for statement to get the sequence of the series.
-So by using yield statement every time the value a” is incremented by 1 and is returned using yield statement.
+Explanation: The above example is for the yield statement, which gives the series of output from1 to 3.
+The value of “a” to be returned was 1, so to print those series of values, we need to use for statement to get the sequence of the series.
+So by using the yield statement every time, the value a” is incremented by 1 and is returned using the yield statement.

 x = simpleGeneratorFun()